siddsax/siddsax.github.io/_posts/2018-08-21-Visualizing-MSD-Net-with-Grad-CAM-Part-2.md

 ![](http://siddharthasaxena.com/blogImgs/accMSDnet.png)
 -------------------------------------------------- **Fig 1** ----------------------------------------------------

 The performance of classifiers generally improves as the number of blocks increase.
 This makes sense as an increase in the number of blocks, also means more parameters.
-Although, the best classifier on average is **B6** (after 6 blocks).
-This is possibly due to the fact that as the number of blocks increase, overfitting becomes more prominent.
+Although, the best classifier on average is **B6** (after six blocks).
+This is possibly because as the number of blocks increase, overfitting becomes more prominent.

 Now let's see some images of dogs ---- visualized with Grad-CAM!